Octopush18/Customer_Segmentation_Unsupervised_Learning_KMeans/README.md

-# Customer Segmentation Code
+# Customer Segmentation

-This code performs customer segmentation based on features such as age, annual income, and spending score.
+This Python script performs customer segmentation based on features such as age, annual income, and spending score.
 It utilizes the K-means clustering algorithm to group customers into distinct segments.

 ## Table of Contents
 - [Overview](#overview)